Trevor Bruttenholm

 Trevor Bruttenholm /ˈbruːm/ (alias: Prof. Trevor Broom) is a fictional character in the comic book series Hellboy, created by Mike Mignola and John Byrne.
 His first appearance was in the comic book Hellboy: Seed of Destruction issue #1 (1994).
-He is a father figure to protagonist Hellboy and one of the main characters in the series.
+He is an adoptive father to titular protagonist Hellboy and one of the main characters in the series.

 Fictional character biography

 An English academic well versed in the supernatural, Trevor Bruttenholm was a member of the British Paranormal Society.
 He was an advisor to U.S. President Franklin D. Roosevelt when the Allies realized that the Nazi leader Adolf Hitler was racing to use the occult to turn the tide of World War II.
 Project Ragna Rok, a plan to use black magic to win the war, was put in place by the supposedly deceased mystic Rasputin.
 However, on December 23, 1944 in East Bromwich, England, a youthful demon came into the possession of Bruttenholm, not Rasputin.
 Rasputin retreated to the Arctic and Bruttenholm named the creature 'Hellboy'.

 Bruttenholm and Hellboy developed a very strong emotional bond like that of a father and son, and both joined the U.S. Government's new Bureau of Paranormal Research and Defense.
 The two worked closely together to combat supernatural threats to the world.
 Bruttenholm eventually retired from the Bureau and returned to field work.
 His position was taken over by Tom Manning, who is the current Bureau director.

 An aged Bruttenholm disappeared in 1992 during the Cavendish expedition to the Arctic Circle.
 Bruttenholm turned up, alive, in 1994 during the Seed of Destruction arc.
 Before he could explain himself to Hellboy, he was murdered by a 'frog monster', the first of thousands of such beasts the Bureau would eventually face.
 Bruttenholm's death signalled the first contact Hellboy would have with emissaries of the Ogdru Jahad.
 The man who was ultimately responsible for Bruttenholm's death was a revitalized Rasputin, whom Bruttenholm had encountered in the North.
 Hellboy stopped Rasputin's plans to free the Ogdru Jahad and saw the mystic burn alive for his crime.